moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 sqd --version
 ```

 Now we'll be able to use the `sqd` command to interact with our Squid project.
-To create our project, we're going to use the `-t` flag, which will create a project from a template.
+To create our project, we're going to use the `--template` (`-t`) flag, which will create a project from a template.
 We'll be using the EVM Squid template, which is a starter project for indexing EVM chains.

 You can run the following command to create an EVM Squid named `tanssi-squid`: